Thursday, February 23, 2012

 That only they give, that only they show.

-They send out their smiles and salutate
+They send out their smiles and salutates

 To make sure their aunts and their uncles are great.